Amicable Aid: Perturbing Images to Improve Classification Performance

 To support this explanation, we check the distance of aided images from the manifold.
 The true manifold is not known, thus it is approximated by the nearest neighbor-based method described in \cite{stutz2019disentangling}.
-Figure~\ref{fig: nn_distance} shows the average distance of the aided images to the approximated manifold with respect to the value of $\epsilon$ for the CIFAR-100 test images when VGG16 is employed.
+Fig.~\ref{fig:kNN_distance} shows the average distance of the aided images to the approximated manifold with respect to the value of $\epsilon$ for the test images of CIFAR-100 when VGG16 is employed.
 It is clearly observed that the distance to the manifold increases as $\epsilon$ increases.